rafaover/Bookshelf/README.md

 # BOOKSHELF

-### Under Development

 A simple application that shows a list of books and their covers.

+- JETPACK COMPOSE for the UI and KOTLIN for the rest of the application.
-- Data was acquired via a Google API using Retrofit and Coroutines.
+- Data was acquired from a Google Books API using RETROFIT and COROUTINES.
+- COIL for image loading
+- MUTABLESTATEOF for the state of the UI
-- Repository and Container patterns to manage the data and keep separation of concerns.
+- REPOSITORY AND CONTAINER patterns to manage the data and keep separation of concerns.
-- Manual dependency injection was used to provide the data to the ViewModel.
+- MANUAL DEPENDENCY INJECTION was used to provide the data to the ViewModel and testing
-- Junit for testing
+- JUNIT for unit testing

-COIL will be used for image display.